xebiarohan/react/5_React_component_styling.md

 9. CSS Modules
    - Vanilla CSS with file-specific scope
-   - Need to update the css class name example from Header.css to Header.module.css
+   - Need to update the CSS class name example from Header.css to Header.module.css
    - Import needs to be changed as shown
-   - and classes need to used with the 'classes' prefix (it can be of our choice)
+   - and classes need to be used with the 'classes' prefix (name can be of our choice)
-   - In the example 'paragraph' is the name of the css class that we are applying on the '<p>' tag
+   - In the example 'paragraph' is the name of the CSS class that we are applying on the '<p>' tag

 ```
 import './Header.css';